 To view your custom code, open a new private or incognito window in your browser and enter your page’s URL.

 Disable scripts manually

 If the disable scripts message doesn't appear automatically, you can prompt the message to appear.
-To do this, type the word safe at the end of your secure editing URL, then press Enter.
+To do this, type /safe at the end of your secure editing URL, then press Enter.
 Your secure editing URL contains the word "config."
 If you don't see that word, ensure you're logged in and your full preview is collapsed.